 Luckily, getting data in Seoul is a very simple thing to do if your phone is compatible with e-sims.

-During our three-month stay in South Korea, all I used to have data in Seoul in my day-to-day life was to purchase an e-sim data plan from LGU+, and it worked flawlessly!
+During our three-month stay in South Korea, all I used to have data in Seoul in my day-to-day life was an e-sim data plan from LGU+, which you can get through the Airalo app, and it worked flawlessly!

 Google Maps in Korea